Continuous-time quantum optimisation without the adiabatic principle: Conclusion

 \section{Conclusion}

 Planck's principle is a physically reasonable assumption in a broad range of circumstances.
-In this work we have used it to motivate continuous-time quantum optimisation (CTQO) without appealing to the adiabatic theorem.
+In this work, we have used it to motivate continuous-time quantum optimisation (CTQO) without appealing to the adiabatic theorem.
 Pure state statistical physics provides a novel way of investigating CTQO without appealing to the minutiae of the energy spectrum that would typically be inaccessible for large quantum systems.
 Statistical physics also provides new ways of discussing and reasoning about CTQO, by invoking (for example) temperature.

 Planck's principle motivates forward quantum annealing (QA) with monotonic schedules, but raises questions over cyclic processes (such as reverse quantum annealing).
-We demonstrated that $\langle H_p \rangle$ can only improve under monotonic quenching and that the addition of more stages will lower the energy and is likely to result in a better performance.
-Applying the eigenstate thermalisation hypothesis to the continuum limit opens up the possibility of analysing a new set of equations.
-These equations are particularly amenable when an ansatz for the partition function is made.
-There is scope to extend these equations to capture transitions (or equivalently heating).
+We demonstrated that $\langle H_p \rangle$ can only improve under monotonic quenching.
+Planck's principle was also able to capture the behaviour of both monotonic schedules and cyclic schedules, despite their obvious differences.
+In this work we have demonstrated that Planck's principle can provide an intuitive explanation for CTQO, reflected in the numerical experiments considered.

 With improved knowledge of how systems behave away from the adiabatic limit, it may be possible to design better heuristic continuous-time quantum algorithms for optimisation.
-Studying CTQO is to understand the limitations of Planck's principle, or equivalently Kelvin's statement of the second law of thermodynamics within the quantum regime.
+Studying CTQO is to understand the limitations of Planck's principle, or equivalently Kelvin's statement of the second law of thermodynamics, within the quantum regime.